easybuilders/easybuild/docs/Installation_Alternative.rst

     pip install --install-option "--prefix=/tmp/$USER" easybuild-easyblocks
     pip install --install-option "--prefix=/tmp/$USER" easybuild-easyconfigs

-This is basically the exact same sequence of steps as they will be performed when running ``pip install --install-option "--prefix=/tmp/$USER" easybuild``.
+This is the exact same sequence of steps as they will be performed when running ``pip install --install-option "--prefix=/tmp/$USER" easybuild``.

 Installation from downloaded sources